vturrisi/solo-learn/docs/source/tutorials/offline_linear_eval.rst

     model = LinearModel(backbone, **kwargs)

 Now, let's create the data loaders.
-This time we will not use multiple augmentations.
+Unlike when we are doing pretraining, this time we will not use multiple augmentations:

 .. code-block:: python